opencv/opencv/modules/highgui/doc/highgui.rst

 * Add trackbars to the windows, handle simple mouse events as well as keyboard commands.
 * Read and write images to/from disk or memory.
 * Read video from camera or file and write video to a file.
+* Configure a buttonbar and use it with your own application.

 .. toctree::
     :maxdepth: 2